-2. Notify the Security Office at 870-850-4911 with details of incident.
-The Security Office has appropriate authority to act in criminal situations.
-If security personnel cannot be reach by telephone, send someone to the Security Office in the breezeway by the Student Services Building for help.
+2. Notify the Department of Public Safety (DPS) at 870-850-4911 with details of incident.
+DPS has appropriate authority to act in criminal situations.
+If DPS personnel cannot be reach by telephone, send someone to the DPS Offices in the Welcome Center (shared location with IT) for help.

-A. The Security Office has the primary responsibility for evacuating buildings and/or campus
+A. DPS has the primary responsibility for evacuating buildings and/or campus

-B. If there is a need to evacuate the campus, the Security Office will coordinate and direct traffic
+B. If there is a need to evacuate the campus, DPS will coordinate and direct traffic

-C. If assistance is required, the Security Office will contact the outside agency that is needed
+C. If assistance is required, DPS will contact the outside agency that is needed

-3. The Building Captains, Security Office and Physical Plant Staff will provide assistance in evacuating buildings and/or campus.
+3. The Building Captains, DPS and Physical Plant Staff will provide assistance in evacuating buildings and/or campus.
 They will also assist disabled personnel as necessary.